agBeta/nevis/self-documentation/test.md

 ## Why setup inside `before` hook?
 See https://stackoverflow.com/a/71851612/22969951. if the setup is asynchronous, you can't do it inside describe block.
 Although it is for jest.

+## mocks and hoisting
+We must be careful about mocks and imports.
+Unlike jest, in which it will take of mocks.
+See https://www.coolcomputerclub.com/posts/jest-hoist-await/.
+Also According to [jest docs](https://jestjs.io/docs/manual-mocks#using-with-es-module-imports): ...
+But often you need to instruct Jest to use a mock before modules use it.
+For this reason, Jest will automatically hoist jest.mock calls to the top of the module (before any imports) ...